ibm-cloud-docs/dns-svcs/dns-concepts.md

 ### NS (Name Server)
 {: #record-type-ns}

 You cannot create this type of record in DNS zone, but you can query for your DNS zone.
-The data returned is statically defined and cannot be changed.
+The data that is returned is statically defined and cannot be changed.

 ### SOA (Start of Authority)
 {: #record-type-soa}

 You cannot create this type of record in DNS zone, but you can query for your DNS zone.
-The data returned is statically defined and cannot be changed.
+The data that is returned is statically defined and cannot be changed.